 Medicare Parts A and B (authentic Medicare)

-Original Medicare with a Medigap policy most effective
+Original Medicare with a Medigap policy is the most effective

 Original Medicare with a Drug Plan simplest